How much is the fine for running a red light?

 How do the cameras work?

 Cameras are positioned at corners and/or medians.
-There are two induction loop triggers embedded in the road near the stop bar.
+There are currently two types of cameras; still-photo and video.
+In the still-photo red light camera system, there are sensors in the road.
 If a vehicle ignites a trigger while the traffic signal is red, the camera takes two photos.
-The first will show the vehicle behind the stop bar while the signal is red.
-The second photo will show the vehicle in the middle of the intersection while the signal is red.
+In the video red light system, the camera tracks the vehicle speed and determines the vehicle will not stop thus activating the camera.
+The complete video of the vehicle going through the red light can be seen.
+In both red light camera systems two photos are shown on the citation.
+The will show the vehicle behind the stop line while the signal is red.
+The second photo will show the vehicle in the intersection while the signal is red.

 What is running a red light?

-A vehicle must be behind a clearly marked stop line and the signal must be red.
-If a vehicle proceeds into the intersection after the signals have turned red, pictures are then taken.
-A motorist inadvertently in the intersection when the signal changes to red (waiting to turn left, for example) is not a red light runner.
+A vehicle must come to a complete stop at the stop line or, if there is no stop line, prior to the crosswalk and before entering the intersection, and remain stopped as long as the signal is red.
+Unless a sign prohibits turning on red, after coming to a complete stop, you may turn right or you may turn left from a one way street to another one-way street.
+When turning on a red signal, you must yield the right of way to pedestrians and all other traffic.
+If a vehicle proceeds into the intersection after the signals have turned red, pictures and/or video are then taken.
+A motorist in the intersection when the signal changes to red (waiting to turn left, for example) is not a red light runner.

 Isn’t the purpose of red light cameras to make money?

 No. The objective of photo enforcement is to deter violators, not to generate revenue.
 Of course as with any law broken a fine is issued and revenue is concomitantly generated.
 Red light citations do not double or accumulate interest.
-You control whether or not you pay this fine.
 All a motorist has to do to avoid this fine is follow the law.

 What company provides the red light camera program in Prince Georges County?

-Prince George’s County has contracted with American Traffic Solutions Inc. to provide the red light camera enforcement program.
-American Traffic Solutions will maintain all equipment related to this program and process all violations captured by the equipment.
+Prince George’s County is in the process of transitioning all cameras to the video camera system.
+American Traffic Solutions Inc. is contracted to provide the red light camera enforcement program and provides still-photo citations.
+Xerox State & Local Solutions, Inc. is also contracted to provide the red light camera enforcement program and provides all the video camera citations.
+Both companies will maintain all equipment related to this program and process all violations captured by the equipment.

 What are the benefits of red light cameras?